Model Selection for Treatment Choice: Penalized Welfare Maximization: Penalized Welfare Maximization

 \begin{assumption} Let $\mathcal{P}_r$ be a set of distributions such that

-for a sequence $\gamma_k \rightarrow 0$, and $\zeta(k,n)$ non-decreasing as $k \rightarrow \infty$, $\zeta(k,n) \rightarrow 0$ as $n \rightarrow \infty$. \end{assumption} Note that the first assumption asserts that we have a uniform bound on the approximation error.
-As we pointed out in Remark \ref{rem:infVC}, an assumption of this type is necessary to derive a bound on maximum regret when the class $\mathcal{G}$ has infinite VC dimension.
-The second assumption is made to highlight the following possibility: although Assumption \ref{ass:Cnk2} guarantees that we can satisfy this restriction with $\zeta(k,n) = \sqrt{V_k/n}$, it is possible that, once we have imposed that $P$ must lie in $\mathcal{P}_r$, an even \emph{tighter} bound may exist on $C_n(k)$.
-We make this point to emphasize that PWM will balance the tradeoff between the estimation and approximation error according to the \emph{tighest} possible bounds on $E_P[C_n(K)]$ and $W^*_{\mathcal{G}} - W^*_{\mathcal{G}_{k}}$, regardless of whether or not we know these bounds.
+for a sequence $\gamma_k \rightarrow 0$, and $\zeta(k,n)$ non-decreasing in $k$, $\zeta(k,n) \rightarrow 0$ as $n \rightarrow \infty$. \end{assumption} The first assumption asserts that we have a uniform bound on the approximation error.
+We present an example of such a uniform bound for our application in Section \ref{sec:application}.
+The second assumption is made to highlight the following possibility: although Assumption \ref{ass:Cnk2} guarantees that we can satisfy this restriction with $\zeta(k,n) = \sqrt{V_k/n}$, it is possible that, once we have imposed that $P$ must lie in $\mathcal{P}_r$, an even \emph{tighter} bound may exist on $C_n(k)$ (see for example the discussion which follows Corollary \ref{cor:monrate} below).
+We emphasize that PWM will balance the tradeoff between the estimation and approximation error according to the \emph{tighest} possible bounds on $E_P[C_n(k)]$ and $W^*_{\mathcal{G}} - W^*_{\mathcal{G}_{k}}$, regardless of whether or not we know these bounds in a given application.

+\begin{remark} A well-known restriction on the class of distributions which may lead to faster rates $\zeta(k,n)$ for certain choices of $C_n(k)$ is the \emph{margin assumption} \citep[see][for a formal definition in the context of treatment choice]{kt2015}.
+Roughly, the margin assumption imposes restrictions on the behavior of $\tau(\cdot)$ near zero, and thus allows for faster than root-n rates of convergence.
+Although the study of margin-adaptive penalties is beyond the scope of our paper, \cite{massart2007} argues (in a classification context) that the hold-out penalty is margin-adaptive.
+We introduce this penalty in Section \ref{ss:PWMpen} below. \end{remark}